vojty/feather-gb/README.md

 ## Modes

-The emulator can be run in 2 modes - the normal mode (shows just GameBoy's display) and the debugger mode (using amazing [egui](https://github.com/emilk/egui)).
+The emulator can be run in 2 modes - the normal mode (shows just GameBoy's display) and the debugger mode (using [egui](https://github.com/emilk/egui)).
 Both are available for the desktop and the browser.

 ### Desktop

-- Standard - **WIP** rendered by SDL2 (should be cross platform, but I've tested only MacOS)
+- Standard - rendered by SDL2 (should be cross platform, but I've tested only MacOS)
 - Debugger - rendered by egui (using glium as backend)

 ### Browser